Dom Pérignon’s ‘Creation is an eternal journey’ Campaign

 What Dom Pérignon’s long history of artistic tie-ins shows is a consistent brand strategy: leveraging creative partnerships to enhance luxury positioning.
 By aligning with world-class artists, the brand borrows some of their avant-garde credibility and cultural cachet.
 It signals to consumers that Dom Pérignon isn’t just following trends - it’s helping create culture.
 The 2025 “Creation” campaign reinforces this legacy by once again placing Dom Pérignon at the center of a creative constellation.
 Referencing figures like Warhol, Basquiat, or Gaga in the new campaign’s messaging (as seen in the London exhibition’s retrospective elements) isn’t just nostalgia - it’s a way to assert Dom Pérignon’s authority in the arts space.
 In a crowded luxury market, that rich cultural backstory becomes a unique selling proposition that sets the brand apart from competitors.

-Celebrity Endorsement vs. Cultural Storytelling: Effectiveness and Risks
+Celebrity Endorsement vs. Cultural Storytelling: Why the Difference Matters

 Watch the full commercial with sound https://www.youtube.com/watch?v=vjpt7oeI6K8